Coarse Personalization: Empirical application

 The takeaways from Figure \ref{fig:Treatment-assignments-10} are threefold.
-First, across the two dimensions of treatment, the dollar and percentage off, we see explicit quantization of the assignments in each dimension.
-Among the six segments are assigned the dollar off promotion, we see that there is no cross contamination of segments membership across one dimension of treatment.\footnote{The quantization implies that for the dollar off promotion, two people with similar optimal dollar off treatment values ($t_{i,d}^{*}$) of $5$ dollars off, and are both assigned to be given dollar off promotions, will be assigned to the same dollar off promotional segment or given neighboring dollar off promotional segments.} For the percentage off promotion, the same quantization of the four segments occurs.
-The quantization structure results from our optimal transport setup in the coarse personalization problem and implies people who yield similar incremental profits from an assigned treatment are grouped together in a segment.
+First, across the two dimensions of treatment, the dollar and percentage off, we see explicit quantization of the assignments in each dimension and individual assignment to only one segment.
+The quantization structure is an artifact from our optimal transport problem which ensures individuals that generate similar profits within a treatment dimension are grouped together.

-Second, we see substantial heterogeneity in individual-level expected incremental profits across the assigned individuals.
-Most of the generated individual incremental profits from the segments are close to zero and the profits generally increases for those with higher optimal treatment levels.
-The highest individual incremental profits are those given the highest percentage off promotion along with those given the highest dollar off promotion.
-This result suggests that those who are the most receptive to the promotions are the ones generating the most profits for the firm.
-There are also a handful of individuals with the lowest dollar off and percentage off promotions who have a negative individual expected incremental profit.
-If the firm was able to further segment, these individuals would be given no treatment or an even smaller promotional value.
+Second, we see substantial heterogeneity in individual-level expected incremental profits.
+Most of the individual expected profits are close to zero and profits are generally larger for those with higher optimal treatment levels; the most receptive customers to the promotions produce the largest profits.
+On the flip side, a handful of individuals assigned the lowest dollar off and percentage off promotions generate negative profits.
+If the firm could use more segments, these individuals would be given no promotion or an even smaller promotional value.

-Third, there is significant bunching of individuals at the upper bound in Figure \ref{fig:Treatment-assignments-10} for the percentage off treatment which suggests we are leaving profits on the table by enforcing this upper bound.
-While we can expand the upper bound of allowed treatments using our parameterization of the continuous CATE estimates, we retain the upper bound at $\$5$ and $20\%$ in the optimal transport problem because this was the largest promotion in each dimension that the RCT had randomized over.
-In future field experiments, the firm may consider randomizing over a larger set of treatments.
+Third, there is significant bunching of individuals at the upper bound in Figure \ref{fig:Treatment-assignments-10} for the percentage off treatment.
+This implies that we are leaving profits on the table by enforcing this upper bound.
+While we can expand the upper bound of allowed treatments using our parameterization of the continuous CATE estimates, we retain the upper bound at $\$5$ and $20\%$ in the optimal transport problem because this was the largest promotion from RCT.
+In future experiments, the firm may consider testing higher promotional values.